FAQ About Ketamine Infusion Therapy

 You will be greeted upon arrival and shown to your treatment room.
 Our doctor will review your treatment plan with you, and your nurse will place the IV.
 The Ketamine infusion lasts 45 minutes, followed by about 30 min of post-infusion relaxation.
 Plan on a total time of 1 hour and 15 min.

-Our protocol is a course of six, 1-hour treatments given over the course of 2-3 weeks (approximately every 2-3 days between treatments).
-Following this booster treatments are given once every 3-6 weeks depending on your specific needs.
+We use a protocol first developed at Yale which consists of a course of six, 1-hour treatments given over the course of 2-3 weeks (approximately every 2-3 days between treatments).
+Following this booster treatments are given approximately every 4 weeks depending on your specific needs.

 Although Ketamine is FDA approved for anesthesia, low-dose Ketamine infusion for the treatment of mood disorders is an off-label usage of the medication.
 Off-label uses of medications are not covered by insurance.